PATHWAYS

 Who we are:

-who need to move between New Mexico’s mountains may do so freely and without
+animals who need to move between the mountains of NM may do so freely and without harm.
+This in turn, through our

 What we do: